+Women addicted to drugs are usually just as confused by their own behavior as the people around them.
 If you are a woman who is currently battling an addiction, you may not fully understand what drives you to continue to misuse drugs.
-Those who struggle with a substance abuse problem are usually just as confused by their own behavior as the people around them.

-While drug addiction is cunning, baffling, and powerful; having some insight into your current situation may help you better understand why you do the things you do.
-In this article, we will present seven facts about women and drug addiction.
+While drug addiction can be cunning, baffling, and powerful, having some insight into your current situation may help you better understand why you do the things you do.
+In this article, we’ll present seven facts about women and drugs.

-If you are using drugs to the point of creating physical, emotional, or financial problems in your life, it doesn’t make you weak or bad person.
+If you are using drugs to the point of creating physical, emotional, or financial problems in your life, it doesn’t make you weak or a bad person.
 Addiction is a chronic disease; you are ill, with a medical issue.
-Addiction is not a matter of character or an issue of morality; it is a complex brain disease that manifests itself in three significant ways:
+Women’s drug addiction is not a matter of character or an issue of morality; it is a complex brain disease that manifests itself in three significant ways:

-3. Spiritually, become completely self-centered in the course of your addiction.
+- Spiritually, you become completely self-centered in the course of your addiction.

 You cannot overcome the disease of addiction with sheer willpower or through moderation.
-To treat your illness, you must undergo specialized addiction treatment and remain abstinent from all drugs.
+To treat your illness, you must undergo specialized addiction treatment and abstain from all drugs.
 This is the only way to enjoy long-term sobriety.

 2. Women Often Abuse Drugs To Manage Hormonal Imbalances